 1.3 Is USP <795> a guideline?
 A requirement?

-<797> is a minimum standard.
+USP<795> is a minimum standard.
 Regulators such as federal or state entities can make it a regulation by including it in their documents.
-Accreditation organizations, such as The Joint Commission, DNV Healthcare, the Accreditation Commission for Health Care, the Center for Improvement in Healthcare Quality, and others, can include it in their own standards.
+Accreditation organizations such as The Joint Commission, DNV Healthcare, The Accreditation Commission for Healthcare (previously, Healthcare Facilities Accreditation Program), Center for Improvement in Healthcare Quality, the Pharmacy Compounding Accreditation Boards, and others can include it in their own standards.